European Engineer: Ireland and the UK

 In Ireland and the United Kingdom, the Chartered Engineer or Incorporated Engineer qualification is a prerequisite requirement for an application for the EUR ING title.
 In the United Kingdom the Privy Council has approved the use of the title, which can be displayed on a British passport.

 France

 In France, it is the association Engineers and Scientists of France (IESF) which manages the applications for the attribution of the title of European Engineer (EUR ING) with Engineers Europe.
-A Masters level engineering degree recognised by the state (Bac+5), together with a minimum of five years of experience and training is required for the application of the EUR ING title to Engineers Europe.
+The French engineering degree (Diplôme d’ingénieur) is a Bac+5 qualification accredited by the state and, under French law, confers the grade of master, which certifies its formal equivalence to a Master’s degree; this level of qualification is typically required for the EUR ING application.